ReesMorrison/SurveyBlog/content/post/2022-12-30-don-t-ask-for-binary-answers-such-as-yes-no/BinaryQs.md

 Respondent Discontent: Crude binary questions force someone who sees multiple sides to a question and falls on 55% of the answer to pick it one or the other.
 It can cause backlash to the rest of survey if they are irritated by the straitjacket.

 Bullying:  To me, binary questions suggest that the survey sponsor wants a certain answer, probably Yes.
-They have a quality of leading the witness and presuming the likely (or desired) answer.
+They have a quality of leading the witness, presuming the likely (or desired) answer, and pushing the person taking the survey toward it.

 Lazy:  Such questions also suggest intellectual wooliness or sloth: the sponsor couldn’t or wouldn’t think harder about a question that more accurately captures the messiness of real life and multiple opinions.